MMEEUR/django-projects/MVT/Elearn/readme.txt

 Hello

-this a project i created for learning django i download the tmplate from https://www.templateshub.net/template/edubin-education-html-template and i watch the django course from https://academyit.net/
+this a project i created for learning django i download the template from https://www.templateshub.net/template/edubin-education-html-template and i watch the django course from https://academyit.net/